Maison Joseph Drouhin: Domaine Drouhin Oregon

 Domaine Drouhin Oregon is the result, in part, of the 1979–1980 Paris Wine Olympics where David Lett's The Eyrie Vineyards of Oregon took second place behind a 1959 Drouhin wine.
-Robert Drouhin, who had been visiting Oregon since the 1960s, purchased the Oregon property when notified about it by David Adelsheim of Adelsheim Winery.
+Robert Drouhin, who had been visiting Oregon since the 1960s, purchased the Oregon property when notified about it by David Adelsheim of Adelsheim Vineyard.

 In cinema

 In an opening scene of Red Dragon (2002), Hannibal Lecter (Anthony Hopkins) serves his dinner guests wine that appears to bear the Maison Drouhin label.